- Check a running experiment to ensure that reporting is reasonable

 If you’d like to re-launch a broken experiment or one that’s delivering an unacceptably bad experience, first pause the test in Optimizely.

-On the Optimizely Home page, select the experiment and click the Pause icon.
+Select the experiment, click the ... icon, and select Pause.
 Once you pause an experiment, visitors won't see any of the variations.

-Use the Editor to remove the variation that you’d like to exclude, and add or modify any other variations.
+Use the Editor to remove the variation that you’d like to exclude in the duplicate experiment, and add or modify any other variations.

 That’s it!
 You are now free to let your test run until the time-to-completion projected by your test plan.
 When you reach it, you’re ready to interpret and take action on your results.